Akecel/gechoplate/README.md

 ## About Gechoplate

 Gechoplate is a simple MVC boilerplate to design Rest APIs in Golang.
-It provides several basic features like a JWT authentication system, a complete configuration file system and a highly optimized HTTP router.
+It provides several basic features like a highly optimized HTTP router, a JWT authentication system, and a full-featured QueryBuilder.

-This boilerplate has been designed to be used by everyone and especially for developers new to the Go language, feel free to use it in your personnal or school projects !
+>This boilerplate has been designed to be used by everyone and especially for developers new to the Go language, feel free to use it in your personnal or school projects !

 ### Features

 * Highly optimized HTTP router & built-in Middleware with [Echo Framework](https://github.com/labstack/echo)
 * Easy and clean configuration file system with [Viper](https://github.com/spf13/viper)
 * JWT Authentification system with [jwt-go](https://github.com/dgrijalva/jwt-go)
-* MySQL connexion support with [Go-MySQL-Driver](https://github.com/go-sql-driver/mysql)
+* MySQL support including QueryBuilder with [GORM](https://github.com/go-gorm/gorm)
 * All in one [Docker compose](https://docs.docker.com/compose/install/) with a Go build and a MySQL server
 * Friendly automation tool for project management with *Make*
 * Preconfigured helpers like a HTTP parameter validator and a JSON response setter

 ## Requirement

 Gechoplate comes with an all-in-one docker-compose including a Go build, a MySQL server and a SQL dump initialization system.

 To use the boilerplate in an optimal way, docker is required.